 - Minor patients (parents or legal guardians only).

 Other exceptions may be made at the discretion of the PeaceHealth St. Joseph Medical Center clinical care team.

 We recognize that having a loved one by a patient’s side is important during a hospital stay.
 We believe these changes best balance comfort for our patients and families while still effectively safeguarding against the spread of COVID-19 for our patients, caregivers and the broader community.

 PeaceHealth Medical Group clinics will continue to limit visitors except for those accompanying patients needing assistance.
 Examples of patients who may require assistance include those with physical or cognitive impairments.
 In addition, visitors will be permitted in those clinical situations where a visitor will be integral to the decision making and information exchange process, for example, for Obstetrics, Palliative Care, Oncology and major procedural discussions.

 Consistent with current safety measures at PeaceHealth facilities, all visitors will be screened for fever and COVID-19 symptoms before entering the facility.
-Visitors must also wear a mask during their entire visit, clean hands frequently, practice social distancing and refrain from unnecessary travel within the facility, including to cafeterias and snack bars, the gift shop and chapel.
+Visitors must also wear a mask during their entire visit, clean hands frequently, practice social distancing and refrain from unnecessary travel within the facility, including to the cafeteria, coffee shop, gift shop and chapel.

 Visit peacehealth.org/coronavirus for more information about safety measures at PeaceHealth, as well as other education and prevention resources related to COVID-19.